 You don't need to complete RePL training if you:

 - have passed the theory component of any Part 61 flight crew licence (eg PPL, CPL, ATPL or RPL)

 Note: international qualifications may be recognised following a review and comparison of the foreign and Australian syllabi.

 - Request a CASA flight test to determine competency, log five hours of flying your drone under standard operating conditions, and apply to CASA using Application for Remote Pilot Licence (RePL) form 101-01 (pdf 201.66 KB).
 You'll need to submit your supporting documentation, including your certified RPA flying hours log book form 1483 (docx 58.77 KB) with your application.

 Step 3: register your drone

-Registration is quick and easy through your myCASA account.
+Registration will be quick and easy through your myCASA account.